-Admission to the Third-Year Certificate of Achievement in Accounting and General Business.
+Third-Year Certificate of Achievement in Accounting or General Business.
 To be eligible for admission to the Third-Year Programs in either Accounting or General Business, applicants must meet all of the following requirements:

-- 1. Earned an associate degree in Accounting or Business - 2.
-Cumulative GPA of at least 2.50 for regular admission. - 3.
-A grade of C or higher in each of the major requirements of the associate degree in Accounting or Business.
+☐ Earned an associate degree in Accounting or Business ☐ Cumulative GPA of at least 2.50 for regular admission.

+☐ A grade of C or higher in each of the major requirements of the associate degree in Accounting or Business.